 MPs are available to meet with people at their Electorate Office in sessions known as a constituency ‘clinic’.
 The clinic sessions are usually on Fridays, Saturdays and Mondays, as the House of Representatives (Parliament) tends to sit on Tuesdays, Wednesdays and Thursdays.
 Some MPs also hold constituency clinics outside their main centre.

-- Make an appointment to discuss the benefits international and domestic visitors make to your community and the potential for growth
+- Make an appointment to discuss the benefits international and domestic visitors make to your community

 - Ask some of your staff to attend the meeting with you, or go with a couple of other tourism operators

-- Bring a letter to leave behind that highlights why the tourism industry is so important to New Zealand and your community and issues and opportunities where you'd like their support
+- Bring a letter to leave behind that highlights why the tourism industry is so important to New Zealand and your community, and issues and opportunities where you'd like their support

 Follow up the meeting with a thank you email and offer to be a resource on tourism-related issues.
 Keep in touch - send the MP useful information, trends, links, reports as well as news articles or events that highlight why tourism is so important for your community/region/New Zealand.